-State laws differ so you will have to contact your Department of Motor Vehicles to see if enough time has passed for this car to be declared an abandoned vehicle or not and if it is what steps to take to get the car titled in your name, if state laws allow this.
+State laws differ, so you will have to contact your Department of Motor Vehicles to see if enough time has passed for this car to be declared an abandoned vehicle or not and, if it is, what steps to take to get the car titled in your name if state laws allow this.

-If your friend does not want the car then maybe you can meet him so that he can sign it over to you.
+If your friend does not want the car, then maybe you can meet him so that he can sign it over to you.
 If you can no longer contact him and either want the car removed or titled in your name so you can use it or sell it then you will need to contact your DMV and possibly police department to see what steps to take.

-For example in Franklin County, Ohio (Columbus area) the clerk of the court office notes that only a business licensed for storage or repair may obtain a title for an abandoned vehicle.
-If the car is left on private property you must obtain a court order to be able to get the car titled in your name.
+For example, in Franklin County, Ohio (Columbus area), the clerk of the court office notes that only a business licensed for storage or repair may obtain a title for an abandoned vehicle.
+If the car is left on private property, you must obtain a court order to be able to get the car titled in your name.

-As another state example, in Delaware Title 40 Section 4001 – 4007 discusses abandoned property.
-Here it states that “abandoned personal property” shall be deemed to be tangible personal property which the rightful owner has left in the care or custody of another person and has failed to maintain, pay for the storage of, exercise dominion or control over, and has failed to otherwise assert or declare the ownership rights to the tangible personal property for a period of 1 year.
+As another state example, Delaware Title 40 Section 4001 – 4007 discusses abandoned property.
+Here it states that “abandoned personal property” shall be deemed to be a tangible personal property that the rightful owner has left in the care or custody of another person and has failed to maintain, pay for the storage of, exercise dominion or control over, and has failed to otherwise assert or declare the ownership rights to the tangible personal property for a period of 1 year.

-Contact your local Department of Motor Vehicles and possibly your local court house to see how in your area you can get your former roommate’s abandoned vehicle titled in your name.
+Contact your local Department of Motor Vehicles and possibly your local courthouse to see how in your area you can get your former roommate’s abandoned vehicle titled in your name.

 If you are able to get the car put in your name and need to register and insure it, then you can get affordable auto insurance here with us.